 Horror isn't for everyone.
 And if horror isn't your cup of tea, feel free to disregard this advice.

-We're celebrating horror this month, because it's the time of the year when we have our annual ScreenCraft Horror Screenplay Competition (we'll announce the winners before Halloween)!
+We're celebrating horror this month, because it's the time of the year when we have our annual ScreenCraft Horror Screenplay Competition!

 Here is some advice from ScreenCraft finalist Tom Radovich: